Patents and the iot

 - Isabelle Girard, Partner, ROBIC

-The Internet of Things refers to the connectivity of “everyday objects” to the Internet, enabling the objects to send and receive data for remote review.
-Many patent applications are being filed involving sensors integrated into such everyday objects or within existing systems for the recording and transmitting of data in real time.
-This webinar will discuss the patentability of such systems.
+The Internet of Things refers to the connectivity of “everyday objects” to the Internet, enabling the objects to transmit data for remote analysis.
+Many patent applications are being filed involving sensors integrated into everyday objects or within existing systems for the recording and transmitting of data in real time.
+This webinar will discuss this growing area of technology and patent issues related to IOT systems.

 Peter Brewer is an attorney with the firm of Thrive IP.
 Thrive IP is an intellectual property boutique based in Charleston, South Carolina, but also having offices in Greenville, South Carolina and Knoxville, Tennessee.